as-ideas/DeepPhonemizer/README.md

 DeepPhonemizer is a library for grapheme to phoneme conversion based on Transformer models.
 It is intended to be used in text-to-speech production systems with high accuracy and efficiency.
 You can choose between a forward Transformer model (trained with CTC) and its autoregressive counterpart.
-The former is faster and more stable whether the latter is slightly more accurate.
+The former is faster and more stable while the latter is slightly more accurate.

 The main advantages of this repo are:

 * Easy-to-use API for training and inference.
 * Multilingual: You can train a single model on several languages.
 * Accuracy: Phoneme and word error rates are comparable to state-of-art.
-* Speed: The repo is highly optimized for fast inference by using dictionaries and batching
+* Speed: The repo is highly optimized for fast inference by using dictionaries and batching.

 Check out the [inference](https://colab.research.google.com/github/as-ideas/DeepPhonemizer/blob/main/dp/notebooks/Inference_Example.ipynb) and [training](https://colab.research.google.com/github/as-ideas/DeepPhonemizer/blob/main/dp/notebooks/Training_Example.ipynb) tutorials on Colab!